 How will behavioural experiments help with anxiety?

 Currently, Kate may not be fully aware of her own beliefs and assumptions that she takes into everything she does.
 Nor will she question if they are true or not.
 They bias her mental filter through which she views her world against her.
-In session, I design behavioural experiments to help her test out if her thoughts on herself and her world are correct.
+In a session, I design behavioural experiments to help her test out if her thoughts on herself and her world are correct.

 When I ask Kate how much she believes this, she says 90%